codica2/react-authorized-routes-sample/README.md

 export const UNLOGGED = "UNLOGGED";
 ```

-`SHARED` - means that both autorized and unauthorized users can get access to the current route.
+`SHARED` - means that both autorized and unauthorized users can get access to the current route <br />
-`LOGGED` - only autorized users
+`LOGGED` - only autorized users <br />
-`UNLOGGED` - only unauthorized users
+`UNLOGGED` - only unauthorized users <br />

-Then we are should define a current user state, in our example has been used React Context API, particularly `useContext` hook but of course, you may use anything you want instead(Redux, MobX, etc.)
+Also we should define a current user state, in our example has been used React Context API, particularly `useContext` hook but of course, you may use anything you want instead (Redux, MobX, etc.).

 ```js
 const { user } = useContext(AuthContext);